vasilyyaremchuk/weather/README.md

 There is no overengineering here.
 And as the most complex pattern is the dependency injection.

 We are trying to reuse the basic Symfony components to implement the must have features such as logging, localisation and caching.

+### Assets

+We use Symfony Assets component to handle with assets.
+Just for the example the asset('images/logo.svg') was added in the base.html.twig template as a favicon and in the weather/index.html.twig template as a logo.
+Custom scripts and styles can be added in the same way.

 ## Logging